h3nnn4n/h3nnn4n-sc2-ai/Ideas.md

  - [ ] Aggressively blink forward
  - [ ] Kill pylons first (if there is no unit)
  - [ ] Use a cache to make the micro controller not so slow
+ - [ ] Always have one or two observers with army
+ - [ ] Micro the observer to make it stay alive

  - Macro
  - [x] Always saturate all bases